University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/resequencing/resequencing.md

 * TOC
 {:toc}
+## By Nathan Watson-Haigh, adapted by Dave Adelson
 As with previous week's practicals, you will be using RStudio to interact with your VM.

 See [week 1's practical](../Bash_Practicals/1_IntroBash.md#rstudio) to remind yourself how to connect to your VM.